-As you can see, there are many metrics your marketing agency should be tracking.
+As you can see, there are many KPIs and metrics your marketing agency should be tracking.

 However, you shouldn’t just treat one as your holy grail.
 Be like our who track several KPIs for their marketing agency:

 The best way to stay on top of your analysis is to treat your agency like a client.
-Block in time to regularly review these metrics, and find ways you can improve each KPI.
+Block in time to regularly review the metrics you track in your marketing dashboard, and find ways you can improve each KPI.